rohan-paul/rohan-paul.github.io/_posts/2017-08-13-JSX_Understanding_In_The_Context_Of_Reactjs.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-Code written with JSX will be converted to use ``React.createElement()``.
-You will not typically invoke React.createElement() directly if you are using JSX.
+ There's an abstraction layer between JSX and what’s actually going on in React land.
+This abstraction layer is that JSX is always going to get transpiled to ``React.createElement()`` invocations (typically) via Babel.
+We will not typically invoke ``React.createElement()`` directly if we are using JSX.

 <p data-height="326" data-theme-id="0" data-slug-hash="WEEEKo" data-default-tab="js" data-user="rohanpaul" data-embed-version="2" data-pen-title="WEEEKo" class="codepen">See the Pen <a href="https://codepen.io/rohanpaul/pen/WEEEKo/">WEEEKo</a> by Rohan Paul (<a href="https://codepen.io/rohanpaul">@rohanpaul</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>